Director of Public Safety: Kurt Holden

-The Wright State Police Department, located on-campus at 118 Campus Services Building, provides the campus with 24-hour police services.
+The Wright State Police Department, located on-campus at 108 Allyn Hall, provides the campus with 24-hour police services.
 The police department is staffed by full-time, sworn State of Ohio Peace Officers commissioned by the Ohio Peace Officer Training Commission.
 The police department has a Patrol Division, Administrative Division, Records Division, Investigations Unit, and a fully-operable Emergency Communications Center.
 All Wright State police officers have full police authority to enforce state laws, local ordinances, and university policies.

 Parking Services, located in 065 Allyn Hall, manages and coordinates all of Wright State's employees, students, and guests' parking needs.
 The office strives to reduce parking congestion and improve pedestrian safety through the sale of permits and the enforcement of parking regulations.

 Emergency Preparedness is a team effort through the collaboration of the Department of Public Safety and the Office of Environmental Health and Safety.
 This team focuses on the university’s readiness for emergencies by requiring coordination and integration of all activities to build, sustain, and improve the university’s capability to mitigate against, prepare for, respond to and recover from man-made and natural hazards and to cope with disasters.